LefanHu/wifi-boat/README.md

 Note to future self.
 Do not attempt to use servo drivers to control DC motors that only have 2 pins (V+ V-).

+## Other notes
+- The body of the "boat" is valid as holes and openings were cut into it, such a case was allowed by the teacher.

 ## Images
 ![boat image 1](https://github.com/LefanHu/wifi-boat/blob/main/boat1.jpg)
 ![boat image 2](https://github.com/LefanHu/wifi-boat/blob/main/boat2.jpg)